Who are we?

 Credit scoring agencies, fraud prevention agencies and government agencies

 If you make an application to use our services, we will obtain on your behalf copies of your credit report and credit score from designated credit scoring agencies.
 In order to provide these services to you, we will share your information with such credit scoring agencies.
+This credit history search will leave a footprint on your credit file.

 Credit scoring agencies collect and maintain information about consumers’ and businesses’ credit behaviour.
 This includes fraud prevention, and credit information (including details of previous applications and the conduct of your bank accounts) and publically accessible information such as information from the Electoral Register, County Court Judgements, decrees, and bankruptcies.
 Credit scoring agencies may form a link between any previous or subsequent names that you use in the records they hold about you.